 In a restaurant scene that’s not only impressive but expansive, diners spread the love, never reserving enthusiasm exclusively for James Beard winners and Michelin stars.
 A hawker-style stall planted in the middle of a pan-Asian superstore — serving melamine bowls brimming with lip-numbing mapo tofu — earns the same fervor and local pride as the baby back pork ribs tended by a beloved local pitmaster.
 An Italian deli on the Hill, famous for serving the same pig’s head salami sandwiches since opening 100 years ago, is not just a beloved institution but an enduringly popular one.
 Outside a Korean window-service restaurant, long lines are standard as it serves up snow crabs smothered in gochujang butter from a tiny kitchen in the back of a pinball bar.
 Just a few miles away, another line forms around an avant-garde ice cream shop that sustainably sources ingredients.
 And then there’s the happy little red Japanese fire truck that zips around the city, where preorders are required to score a coveted konbini-style strawberry and cream sando on downy milk bread.
 If something delicious exists anywhere in the 314, St. Louisans with voracious appetites will come.

 St. Louis isn’t a flyover city.
 It’s a get-on-a-plane-and-fly-there-right-now city.
 Just look for the beautiful, midcentury monument by Eero Saarinen and you’ll know you’re in the right place.
 You can’t miss it.

-After almost two decades as a chef and chef educator, Holly Fann hung up her apron to write full time about food and dining.
-She hopes to pet every dog in the world and let them know that they are very good.Read More
+After almost two decades as a chef and chef educator, Holly Fann hung up her apron to write full time about food and dining.Read More